Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 </File>

-should be converted to use alternative built-in dbt jinja methods:
+Should be converted to use alternative built-in dbt Jinja methods.
+For example:

 <File name='macros/cartesian_product.sql'>